-Standing Desk Buyer's Guide 2026: How to Pick the Right Desk for Your Body and Workflow
+Standing Desk Buyer's Guide 2026: How to Pick the Right Desk

 A buyer's guide for standing desks in 2026.
-Frame type, motor architecture, weight capacity, warranty fine print, and the surprising number of buyers who don't actually need an electric desk.
+Frame type, motor architecture, weight capacity, warranty fine print, and the surprising number of buyers who

 A standing desk is the single most expensive piece of home office furniture most remote workers will buy.
 It’s also one of the most poorly explained.
 Brand marketing collapses every desk into a single category — “electric standing desk” — and hides the actual specifications that determine whether the desk will be a 10-year purchase or a 3-year regret.